feature-engine/feature_engine/docs/user_guide/imputation/DropMissingData.rst

 .. _drop_missing_data:

+.. currentmodule:: feature_engine.imputation

 DropMissingData
 ===============

-The DropMissingData() will delete rows containing missing values.
+The :class:`DropMissingData()` will delete rows containing missing values.
 It provides similar functionality to `pandas.drop_na()`.
 The transformer has however some advantages over pandas: